Mateoo18/JSON_Verification_Remitly/README.md

    </plugins>
    </pluginManagement>
    </build>`
 3. If you have a problem about the **version**.
 Make sure you are using JDK 18 or higher.
+4. If you have another problem, please write to me on e-mail *mateusz.nowak.203@gmail.com*

 ## Usage
 To use the JSON File Verification Tool, follow these steps: